sitepoint/debian-image-builder/init.d/README.md

   Run instance user-data if it looks like a script, on first launch only.
 * `expand-volume`
   Expand the filesystem of the mounted root volume to its maximum possible size.
-* `generate-ssh-hostkeys`
-  Generate host keys if they do not exist.